exasol/transformers-extension/doc/user_guide/user_guide.md

 | `--sub-dir`      | Sub-directory in the BucketFS where this model should be stored   |
 | `--token`        | The [Hugging Face token](#huggingface-token), if required           |

-#### Selecting the Task Type

-`--task-type` specifies the type of task you plan to use the model for.
+`--task-type` specifies the type of task you plan to use the model for, see [Selecting the Task Type](#selecting-the-task-type).

-Some models can be used for multiple types of tasks, but transformers stores different metadata depending on the task of the model, which affects how the model is loaded later.
-Setting an incorrect task type, or leaving the task type empty may affect the models performance severely.

-Available task types are the same as the names of our available UDFs, namely:
-* `filling_mask`
-* `question_answering`
-* `sequence_classification`
-* `text_generation`
-* `token_classification`
-* `translation`
-* `zero_shot_classification`

 #### Installation via a Python Function